department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 - Can you give me a written list of what information or resources I need to give you in order to plan the burial?
 - Do you offer a trust fund to protect buyers?
 - Are there any requirements or restrictions on headstones or gravemarkers in your cemetery?
-- Do I need to buy a special marker base before ordering a headstone from VA?
+- Do I need to buy a special marker base before ordering a VA headstone?
 - Does it cost money to place, set, or take care of a VA headstone or marker?
 If yes, will this cost more than if I buy a private headstone or marker?
 - Do I need to buy an outside container (sometimes called a “vault” or a “grave liner”)?
 If yes, how much will this cost?